Biology 3422: Genes, Brains, and Behavior (Fall, even years)

 Biology 3423: Behavioral Genetics Laboratory (Spring)

 This course introduces students to fundamental concepts about how genes govern behavior by using the model system Drosophila melanogaster.
 Students learn modern and classic laboratory techniques including fly crossing, genetic screens, behavioral assays, microscopy, and electrophysiology.
-Specifically, we use the GAL4/UAS system to assess the role of microRNAs in a variety of fly behaviors.
+Specifically, we use in vivo RNAi approach to examine the role of various genes in heat-induced seizures.
 A primary goal of the course is to develop real-world research skills by having students design, propose, and execute a set of novel research questions.
 Statistical analysis and interpretation of student data are emphasized.
 To build a solid conceptual background, lectures are given once per week, and students read, analyze, and discuss primary research articles.
 Understanding is assessed through journal club reports and presentations, research reports, and a final presentation of experimental results.
 This course is designed for upper-level students who have taken Bio 2960 and Bio 2970.
 Credit 3 units.
-Enrollment limit is set at zero, and students are enrolled from the waitlist.
+Enrollment limit is set at 14, and students are enrolled from the waitlist.
 Graduating seniors who need an upper-level laboratory to complete requirements of a biology major program have priority.